-Contains the photo morgue, both published and unpublished images, of the Washington Star newspaper.
-The Star was the paper of record from the late 19th through mid-20th century in D.C. (eventually superseded and later purchased by the Washington Post).
-Strongest coverage is for the 1960s-1970s.
-The collection has been kept together intact, therefore national and international images can be found as well.
+Contains the photo morgue, both published and unpublished images, of The Washington Star newspaper.
+The Star was the paper of record from the late 19th through the mid-20th century in D.C. (eventually superseded and later purchased by The Washington Post).
+Strongest coverage is for the 1960s and 1970s.
+The collection has been kept together intact, therefore national and international images can be found as well as local D.C.

 Consists of a wide variety of image formats that have been arranged by subject and biographical categories.

-Any group of images larger than twenty-five (25) is regarded as a collection and considered for inclusion in the Archives.
+Any group of images larger than 25 is regarded as a collection and considered for inclusion in the Archives.

 The Peabody Room

 Contains additional photographs specific to Georgetown and Georgetown properties.